 Making a claim for Council Tax Support

 Universal Credit does not replace Council Tax Support, which is administered by us, so you should make a separate claim for this.
-If you pay council tax and you get Universal Credit, you will need to claim Council Tax Support or pay your council tax in full.

 Find out if you can claim Universal Credit

 Check your eligibility and make an informed decision about how a claim would impact on your finances before making a claim for Universal Credit: